RichCaloggero/audio-components/README.md

 If a label attribute is supplied on an element, it display a UI; without a label, an element is hidden, but still takes part in the graph using parameters supplied in the markup.

 If a `hide` attribute is present on an element, the value of that attribute is used as a comma-separated list of field names to hide.
+A field name is the label shown in the UI when the element is used.

 Most parameters displayed in the UI can be set in the HTML via attributes.
 For instance, including the boolean attribute `bypass` on an element will boot it up in bypass mode; as long as the UI for the bypass control is not hidden, the user can change it's value at any time via a checkbox in the element's UI.